metonym/svelte-highlight/README.md

 The wrapper's inline style carries the plain light value for each var (e.g. `--shl-keyword:#a626a4`) — a baseline every browser can render.
 A scoped, deduped `<style>` tag (gated behind `@supports (color: light-dark(...))`) overrides it with `--shl-keyword: light-dark(#a626a4, #c678dd)` (etc.) plus `color-scheme: light dark` on browsers that support `light-dark()`. `mode="light"` / `mode="dark"` force `color-scheme: light` / `dark`.
 Any other `mode` string (the legacy "CSS selector" mode) omits `color-scheme` inline — set it on your own selector for app-controlled switching, e.g. `[data-theme="dark"] { color-scheme: dark }`.

+See it live, with a mode toggle, on the [dual-palette preview page](https://svhe.onrender.com/preview-dual-palette).

 **One-line customization — any token, no theme forking:**

 ```css